OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:48

-but Jesus asked him, “Judas, are you handing over the Son of Man with a kiss?”
+but Jesus asked him, “Judas, are you betraying the Son of Man with a kiss?”

 ## Luke 22:49